 Suriname's Typical Dishes

-Pom (locally called pomtajer) was introduced by the Portuguese-Jewish slave and landowners as a potato casserole, but since potatoes needed to be imported, this ingredient was replaced with the tayer root.
+Pom (locally called pomtajer) was introduced by Portuguese-Jewish enslaved people and landowners as a potato casserole, but since potatoes needed to be imported, this ingredient was replaced with the tayer root.
 The tayer root comes from the native plant Xanthosoma sagittifolium, also called arrowleaf elephant ear.
 The pom dish includes chicken and shredded tayer root.
 It is often served at celebrations, along with roti, an Indonesian grilled flatbread, this is stuffed with chicken masala, potato, and vegetable.
 Pom has also become popular in the Netherlands.